joeri-juramento/juramento_tech.security/research/authentication/2020-08_Matrix-Passwordless-Login_vGit.md

 We have been using physical keys to open our homes for decades, but in the digital world it has been "something you know" in stead of "something you have".
 I think the transition to something physical (can also be on your phone) can solve the problem of authentication or at least make the interaction more pleasant and costing less effort while being more secure.

-> *"If the key only works on 90% of the services-contactpoints, it is not a replacement of a password."*
+> *"If the key only works on 90% of the service-contact-points, it is not a replacement of a password."*

-The tricky part will be the last 10%. <u>If the key only works on 90% of the service-contactpoints, **it is not a replacement of a password**</u>, it is a contextual available alternative path... meaning that it works most of the times, but not always, resulting in user frustration.
+The tricky part will be the last 10%. <u>If the key only works on 90% of the service-contact-points, **it is not a replacement of a password**</u>, it is a contextual available alternative path... meaning that it works most of the times, but not always, resulting in user frustration.
 Furthermore, you just added complexity by needing the user to remember three different authentication methods.

 #### Current status quo

 That being said, if you (or your users) can get passed the one-time mandatory password setups, <u>one could balance Passwordless logins **between the Authenticator app and the Security Key** as long as mobile platforms[^or-other] do not support FIDO2[^CTAP] yet</u> (timestamped, 8th of August 2020).
 Additionally, on platforms where the Security Key logon is supported, please take note that <u>the Security Key logon option is **not presented as the default or an equal alternative** in the graphical user interface</u> and if the user is not educated or informed, the user will type in their e-mail address and go the authenticator push-route in stead of the FIDO2 Security Key route which requires them clicking on an alternative button below the e-mail address field.
 Take a look:

 [^or-other]: Or an application or a package or server support or service-provider-support or whatever in the chain that needs to be aligned for FIDO2 keys to work on mobile devices.  ↩
 [^ctap]: Apparently there is CTAP version 1.1 and 2.0; the last one is required for Passwordless login.
 I might add more information, at the moment my mental model of FIDO2 and the relation to CTAP2.0 is not complete.
 I learned about these trying to figure out why Security Key logon on Mac in Firefox and Safari is not working, but Brave, Edge for Mac are supporting the Security Key.
-It is still a bit confusing to me to be honest.  https://bugzilla.mozilla.org/show_bug.cgi?id=1530370
+It is still a bit confusing to me to be honest.
+Check it out here:  https://bugzilla.mozilla.org/show_bug.cgi?id=1530370

 ![ms-logon-securitykey-button-marked](ms-logon-securitykey-button-marked.png)